johnmarkli/covidcheck/README.md

-# COVID-19 Result Checking Script
+# Ontario COVID-19 Result Checking Script

-A more automated way of checking your COVID-19 results at https://covid19results.ehealthontario.ca/
+A more automated way of checking your COVID-19 results at https://covid19results.ehealthontario.ca:4443/

+Tired of filling out the results form every time you want to check?
+Now you can "refresh" to your heart's content.

 ## Dependencies